Coronavirus: When will motorsport resume in 2020?

 The FIA World Touring Car Cup issued a revised Europe-only calendar on May 28, featuring a run of six rounds in Europe from September to November.
 The BTCC meanwhile issued a new calendar late in April, revealing that the season would now start in August, most likely behind closed doors, and end in November.

 In Japan, both Super Formula and SUPER GT have delayed the opening races of their respective schedules.
-Super Formula is now due to get underway at Motegi on August 29-30, while a reshuffled SUPER GT calendar now begins at Okayama in mid-July.
-SUPER GT is planning to host its overseas races in Thailand and Malaysia during the winter.
+Super Formula is now due to get underway at Motegi on August 29-30, while a radically revised SUPER GT calendar now begins at Fuji in mid-July.

 The IMSA WeatherTech SportsCar Championship will resume in July with a pair of behind closed door races at Daytona and Sebring, with the Sebring 12 Hours having been rescheduled for November.
 The Long Beach, Detroit and Canadian Tire Motorsports Park rounds have been cancelled.